Chapter 2: Getting help

 Your lawyer should clearly explain your legal position to you, tell you what your choices are and what she or he thinks is the best option for you to take.
 But you are the one who should make the decisions about your case, based on advice from your lawyer.

 It is important to understand what your lawyer says so you can make informed decisions.
-If you have difficulty understanding your lawyer’s advice, ask your lawyer to explain things to you clearly and in plain English.
+If you have difficulty understanding your lawyer’s advice, ask your lawyer to explain in a different way that is easy for you to understand.
 If you still do not understand, ask them to put it in writing and you can then read it at a quieter moment or ask someone for help to understand.

 Your lawyer should not agree to anything with your partner or the other party’s legal adviser unless you have agreed to it first.